sympal/sympal-docs/reference/en/01-Introduction.markdown

 * **sfJqueryReloadedPlugin** - jQuery helpers, etc.
 * **sfTaskExtraPlugin** - Additional useful symfony tasks
 * **sfWebBrowserPlugin** - Required by sfFeed2Plugin

-> **NOTE**
-> The above plugins are normal symfony plugins but are included in
-> sympal because the functionality they provide is very useful both while
-> working with Sympal and in general.
-We'll discuss these plugins later in
-> more detail.
+* **sfThemePlugin** - symfony theming plugin
+* **sfContentFilterPlugin** - Allows for cached content transformation
+* **sfInlineObjectPlugin** - An inline object syntax

 All of these plugins together implement the basic functionality of a content management system as well as an extensible infrastructure so developers can add their own content types and plugins easily.
-Each plugin can also easily interact and manipulate other sympal plugins by taking advantage of implemented hooks and events which will be discussed later.
+Each plugin can also easily interact and manipulate other sympal plugins by taking advantage of hooks and events which will be discussed later.

 ## Features

+**Multiple Sites**

+Easily manage multiple sites from within one sympal project.

 **Inline Editing**

 The content of each page can be modified inline on the frontend of the site.
-Both the output and the editors for the content can be easily configured.
+Both the output and the editors for the content can be configured.

-**Multiple Sites**

-Easily manage multiple sites from within one sympal project.

 **Page Caching**